holdensmagicalunicorn/kindle-typesetting/README.md

 bitmapped fonts are passable for their occasional use in most documents.
-If you are not typesetting math, stay clear of Computer Modern and pick another Postscript of Open Type font.
+If you are not typesetting math, stay clear of Computer Modern and pick another Postscript or Open Type font.

 Using bitmapped fonts with Kindle
 ---